Emigrant, Montana: Wildlife

 Due to its location by the Yellowstone River, Emigrant is a popular area for fly fishing, and also home to many species, such as American badger, black-billed magpie, deer, elk, coyote, fox, and occasionally wolves and black bear.

 From Emigrant, it is only a few miles to the Absaroka-Beartooth Wilderness, and the Gallatin National Forest.
 Emigrant's proximity to the national forests, wilderness area, Yellowstone National Park and the Yellowstone River make it an ideal spot for outdoorsmen to visit and live in.

-Pop culture
+Education

-Much of A River Runs Through It and The Horse Whisperer were filmed in Emigrant.
+The CDP is in Arrowhead Elementary School District and Park High School District.
+Park High School District is a component of Livingston Public Schools.